Healthy Holiday Foods & What To Avoid

 Nutrition for seniors changes with age, and maintaining proper nutrition is essential for seniors every day, not just through the holiday season.
 These healthy holiday recipes and tips can help you keep your diet on track through the holidays and beyond!

-Load up on fresh veggies
+Load up on fresh fruits and veggies

 The U.S. Department of Agriculture recommends that seniors eat between 2 and 2.5 cups of fresh vegetables daily.
 Vegetables come in many different colors and it’s best to “eat the full rainbow” for ideal benefits.
 Green leafy vegetables, like spinach and kale, are packed with antioxidants.
 Orange and red veggies, like sweet potatoes and red peppers, have loads of vitamins.